jalvar123/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe preprocessing to someone new to CSS?
+1. How would you describe acessibility on the web to someone new to programming?
-2. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+    -accessibility expands usability to include anyone and everyone.
+Say there's someone who's blind; screen readers with alt tags on images help him understand the page better.
+2. Talk about 3 different things you can do to ensure your website is accessible.
+    1. alt tags on images
+    2. use proper semantic html
+    3. make website responsive to different aspect ratios.
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? a variable is a placeholder name with which anyone can be placed inside that variable, such as a number, a sentence, or say, a set of instructions for use later.
 4. What is the purpose of using functions in code?
-5. What is JSON data?
+    -functions are utilized to execute specific tasks when needed later on when coding.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.